nbatty/GettingandCleaningDataAssignment/CodeBook.md

           "LAYING"

-### Each column variable from columns 4 onward are the calculated mean of the listed variable per activity (as denoted by the "Mean of_" before each variable), for each subject.
+### Each column variable from columns 4 onward are the calculated mean of the listed variable (as denoted by the "Mean of_" before each variable) per activity, for each subjectID.
 ### Names of the measures are constructed based on what is being measured by the device, descriptors making up variable names are:

 t - denoting time domain signals, the raw data output by the recording device.
 Captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise. f - frequency domain signal, this data has been fast fourier transformed (FFT).

 Accelerometer - Data collected from the phone's accelerometer, representing linear acceleration.
 This signal is broken down into Body and Gravity acceleration signals
      Body - denotes Body acceleration signal
      Gravity - denotes Gravity acceleration signal